The

 as camas, kamass, lacmass, and lakamass.
 The locality of

-Camas Valley was a place where the Indians gathered supplies
+Camas Valley was a place where the Native Americans gathered supplies

 of the sweetish bulbs of the blue-flowered "Lakamass"